Explore My City: Ghent with guest blogger Annick

 Ghent is a city rich in stunning architecture, mostly from the (late) Middle Ages.
-It’s a cosy town, where everything is walking distance.
+It’s a cosy town, where everything is within walking distance.
 It feels like a village, but it’s a vibrant city.

-Walking alongside its canals, visiting one or more museums or sampling Belgium’s finest beers – you’ve got plenty of fun things to do as an adult.
+Walking alongside its canals, visiting one or more museums or sampling Belgium’s finest beers – you’ve got plenty of fun things to do in Ghent as an adult.
 Here’s what we think you should do with your kids!

 1. Activities with Kids in Ghent